oracle/migrate-to-ol/README.md

 - 🪞 `mirror-oracle-linux-yum.sh` builds an Oracle Linux yum mirror that migration targets can use instead of reaching `yum.oracle.com` directly.

+NOTE: those scripts come as a community contribution and are not covered by Oracle Support.

 ## 📍 Where To Run Each Script

 🪞 Run `mirror-oracle-linux-yum.sh` only on the yum mirror system.